 Worried About Catching The New Coronavirus?
 In The U.S., Flu Is A Bigger Threat

-If you live in the U.S, your risk of contracting the new strain of coronavirus identified in China is exceedingly low.
+If you live in the U.S., your risk of contracting the new strain of coronavirus identified in China is exceedingly low.

-So far, the only people infected in the U.S. have traveled to the region in China where the virus first turned up in people.
-And, though that could change, one thing is for certain: Another severe respiratory virus that threatens lives — the influenza or "flu" virus — is very active in the U.S. right now.
+So far, the only people infected in the U.S. have been those who have traveled to the region in China where the virus first turned up in humans.
+And though that could change, one thing is for certain: Another severe respiratory virus that threatens lives — the influenza or flu virus — is very active in the U.S. right now.

 Already this flu season (which generally begins in the U.S. in October and peaks during winter months), the Centers for Disease Control and Prevention estimates that more than 15 million people in the U.S. have gotten sick with flu.
 More than 150,000 Americans have been hospitalized, and more than 8,000 people have died from their infection.
 And, this isn't even a particularly bad flu year.

-A flu shot is your best way to protect against getting the flu, and it's still not too late to be vaccinated this season.
+A flu shot is your best way to protect yourself against getting the flu, and it's still not too late to be vaccinated this season.

 There's another very effective strategy for fending off the flu virus — one that could also help protect against the novel coronavirus if it were to spread within the U.S, Brown says.